 The solution is to focus on content quality that will keep your readers engaged.
 Understand your audience’s information needs and content consumption habits, and create content that fits those needs.
 That way, your content efforts won’t be wasted.

 Myth #4: Engineers don’t make B2B purchasing decisions

 Not true.
-The 2016 Industrial Buy Cycle survey conducted by IEEE GlobalSpec Media Solutions found that purchasing is a collaborative effort, with staff engineers and engineering managers having the majority of influence.
+The 2016 Industrial Buy Cycle survey conducted by GlobalSpec Media Solutions found that purchasing is a collaborative effort, with staff engineers and engineering managers having the majority of influence.
 Budget authority resides throughout the organization—not just with senior managers.